the dirty details of my new salary

 People on the inside are often forced to work in slave labor conditions getting paid pennies for their work.
 Other times prisoners are not allowed to work at all and have no access to even pennies.
 However, these same prisoners are then expected to pay for their basic necessities like soap, toothpaste, toilet paper, underwear, socks, etc. Because the food industry in many prisons are corrupt and unfulfilling many prisoners are forced to supplement their diet with food they buy from the canteen and also many religious foods are not provided by the cafeteria.
 Over and over again prisoners are forced into situations where they have no money but have needs for products from the canteen and thus have to trade with other prisoners, often creating unhealthy situations that can include sexual slavery.

-At this time I send money to a number of prisoners.
-However, one must be aware of how the particular prisoner can obtain money.
+At this time I send money to a number of prisoners However, one must be aware of how the particular prisoner can obtain money.
 Every prison is different.
 Some prisoners are forced to pay a room and board fee, even if they are nearly indigent.
 Thus you have to be sure you communicate with the prisoner you’re supporting before you put money into their canteen.
-You do not want to give money to them that is then taken by the prison to pay a “victims fee” or “room and board fee” or an imposed fine from the courts, unless the prisoner you are supporting has asked you too.
+You do not want to give money to them that is then taken by the prison to pay a “victims fee” or a “room and board fee” or an imposed fine from the courts, unless the prisoner you are supporting has asked you too.
 Personally, as an abolitionist, I would like to be sure that any money I give to a prisoner is spent on that prisoner’s needs.
 I have given money to other prisoners at times who are willing to purchase things for the prisoner I am providing support for in exchange for some extra money for themselves.
 I simply need to trust the prisoner I am supporting and remember to take their direction and support them in the way that most makes sense for them.
 Prisoners NEED financial support.
 I would suggest that ALL of us on the outside have a responsibility to financially support those locked behind the walls.

 What relationships do you see between doing faith-based work and redistributing wealth?
 Or what role do you see for faith-based communities in wealth redistribution goals?